 lidocaine - topical, Lidamantle, Xylocaine (cont.)

 OVERDOSE: This medicine may be harmful if inhaled or swallowed.
-If overdose, inhalation, or swallowing is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US National Poison Hotline at 1-800-222-1222.
-Canadian residents can call a provincial poison control center.
+If overdose, inhalation, or swallowing is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
+Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: drowsiness, irregular heartbeat, seizures.

 Back to Medications Index